Blacksuan19/Dotfiles/README.md

 # Dotfiles

-**personal configuration for zsh, prezto, termite, tmux, neofetch and conky and also a custom Vivaldi CSS**
+**personal configuration for zsh, prezto, termite, tmux, neofetch, firefox, libinput-gesture and conky and also a custom Vivaldi CSS**

 ## **Requirements:**
 - \*NIX system